7 Best Hotels In Trondheim Norway Budget To Lavish Luxury (2026)

 Although nowhere in Norway can be called “cheap”, the following three top-rated budget hotels and stays offer great value at a reasonable price for Norwegian standards.

-Apartment Fjord View By The Canal is an entire apartment within walking distance from a lot of sights.
-It is not a luxury property, but charming, and it has a bedroom, kitchen with all appliances, and everything you need for a cozy home away from home.
+Apartment Fjord View By The Canal is an entire apartment within walking distance of a lot of sights.
+It is not a luxury property, but charming, and it has a bedroom, a kitchen with all appliances, and everything you need for a cozy home away from home.

-The National Museum of Decorative Arts and the university is within walking distance, and it is just 7-8 minutes to walk to the city center.
-Nearby you also find Stiftsgården and Trondheim Maritime Museum.
+The National Museum of Decorative Arts and the university are within walking distance, and it is just 7-8 minutes to walk to the city center.
+Nearby, you also find Stiftsgården and Trondheim Maritime Museum.

 If you are a traveler who focuses on keeping your accommodation budget as low as possible, you might be looking for hostels in your destinations.